 Solve mysteries

 Gather the whole family and put your teamwork skills to the test as you solve puzzles and mysteries in the various rooms at Exit Games.
 You have to escape the room within a time limit using different clues and puzzles.
 An exciting activity that's fun for both young and old.
-Mission Undercover and Al Capone are the most popular challenges for families.
+Dracula's Mother and Al Capone are the most popular challenges for families.

 - When: Tue–Sat